 The Barbara Bush Library Branch at Cypress Creek is a part of the Harris County Public Library system.
 My husband and I recently discovered it and were very impressed with the library as a whole.
-It is a modern two story building with 30,000 square feet separated into various areas.
+It is a modern two-story building with 30,000 square feet separated into various areas.
 Texas limestone coats the exterior of the building and the green metal roof blends seamlessly with the verdant landscaping.

-Upon entering the building to the right there is a delightful bronze sculpture of a small pretty girl attired in a sleeveless dress.
-Her cheerful face is upturned with her eyes gazing at her raised left arm where a bird in flight appears to have just alighted upon her hand.
+Upon entering the building to the right, there is a delightful bronze sculpture of a small pretty girl attired in a sleeveless dress.
+Her happy face is upturned with her eyes gazing at her raised left arm where a bird in flight appears to have just alighted upon her hand.
 The girl’s right hand supports a shallow dish resting against her waist where two seated birds are stationed on the rim.

 On the base supporting the sculpture is the following lettering: